RPP Bond (Release Prior to Payment) — Canada Customs Bond

 The October 20 Recalculation

-Each year on October 20, the CBSA recalculates the required financial security for all importer accounts.
-This recalculation is based on your import activity over the preceding 12 months, applying the same 50% formula described above.
+Each year on October 20, the CBSA recalculates the required financial security for all importer accounts based on the review period defined in CARM.

 How to Increase Your Bond